 Bioavailable Form of Vitamin B12

 We use the methylcobalamin form of B12.
-It’s much easier for the body to use than the cheaper cyanocobalamin form which the body must to convert.
-Only the best for our friends and customers!
+It’s much easier for the body to use than the cheaper cyanocobalamin form.

 Natural and Non-GMO

 We are relentless about sourcing the best, most naturally sourced, most ethically produced ingredients available.
 Our B-Complex is 100% non-GMO.

 Cruelty-free and Vegan

 We’ve made a conscious choice to make our B-Complex 100% vegan.
 We’re proud of our veggie capsules which are made from “vegetable gelatin” rather than gelatin produced from animal bones and marrow.

 First, it’s important to know that B-vitamins are water soluble, so there’s no risk of toxicity.
 Whatever your body doesn’t use flows out through your urine.
 In the case of B-vitamins more is not a bad thing.
 Research suggests that the recommended daily allowances set by the FDA are low and this is especially true when you are under stress.
 The body burns through a lot of B-vitamins to make stress hormones.
 You end up robbing Peter to pay Paul.
 While your stress hormones may be powered up, all of the other processes in your body that need B-vitamins get crumbs.